rennnss/apple-sharpener/README.md

 ### System Security Settings

-The following security features must be disabled for Ammonia injection to work:

-- System Integrity Protection (SIP)
+For Ammonia injection to work, System Integrity Protection (SIP) must be disabled.
-- Library Validation

-To disable these features, you'll need to:
+To disable SIP, you'll need to:

 1. Boot into Recovery Mode:
    - For Apple Silicon Macs: Hold the power button until "Loading startup options" appears, then click "Options" and select a user/enter password